SanjeevaRDodlapati/QeMLflow/.archive/archive/development/FINAL_REORGANIZATION_ACHIEVEMENT.md

 ## 🏆 Final Achievement

-**The ChemML codebase has been successfully transformed from a cluttered development environment into a professional, user-friendly, and maintainable framework.**
+**The QeMLflow codebase has been successfully transformed from a cluttered development environment into a professional, user-friendly, and maintainable framework.**

 ### **Key Success Factors:**
 1. **User-Centric Design**: Every change prioritized user experience